silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 - **Random Selection**: Chooses a random wallpaper from a specified folder.
 - **Silent Operation**: Runs in the background without interrupting the user.
-- **Error Logging**: Silently logs errors for troubleshooting without disturbing the user experience.
+- **Error Logging**: Optionally logs errors for troubleshooting without disturbing the user experience.
 - **Customizable**: Easy to set up with your own folder of images.

 ## Installation